jmcnamara/XlsxWriter/dev/docs/source/format.rst

 .. image:: _images/format_font_text_wrap.png

-Excel will adjust the height of the row to accommodate the wrapped text.
-A similar effect can be obtained without newlines using the ``set_align('vjustify')`` method.
+Excel will adjust the height of the row to accommodate the wrapped text, as shown in the image above.
+This can be useful but it can also have unwanted
+side-effects:

+* Objects such as images or charts that cross the automatically adjusted cells will not be scaled correctly.
+See :ref:`object_position_auto_row_height`.

+* You may not want the row height to change.
+In that case you should set the row height to a non-default value such as 15.001.

 format.set_rotation()